tannie/facebook2dayone/README.md

 `./fb2do.rb <path>/posts/your_posts.json`

+If you already imported posts before, use the timestamp (in seconds) from the last post you imported as an argument.
+The script will skip everything before that time.

 If you want to chop your posts-file into smaller sections, feel free to use [this gist](https://gist.github.com/tannie/23872e8f265a7077c875162d5ae348a0)

  ## Future plans:
-- check the timestamp, compare to optional argument and only import later posts
+✓ check the timestamp, compare to optional argument and only import later posts

 ## General info: